Direct Optimization of Fast-Ion Confinement in Stellarators: Optimization model formulation

 In \Cref{fig:objective_validation} we see that the energy decay model \cref{eq:energy_model} is almost identical to the mean energy of alpha particles at any given time.
 Data for \Cref{fig:objective_validation} was generated using \textit{collisional tracing} in the ANTS code \cite{drevlak2014}. $20,000$ particles were traced from each of 10 configurations: the National Compact Stellarator eXperiment (NCSX) \cite{zarnstorff2001physics}, Advanced Research Innovation and Evaluation Study - Compact Stellarator (ARIES-CS) \cite{najmabadi2008aries}, a quasi-axisymmetric (QA) stellarator developed at New York University (NYU) \cite{garabedian2008three,garabedian2009design}, the Chinese First Quasi-axisymmetric Stellarator (CFQS) \cite{liu2018magnetic}, a quasi-helically (QH) symmetric stellarator developed at the Max Planck Institute for Plasma Physics (IPP) \cite{nuhrenberg1988quasi}, a QA stellarator developed at IPP \cite{henneberg2019properties}, the Helically Symmetric eXperiment (HSX) \cite{anderson1995helically}, Wistell-A \cite{bader2020advancing}, the Large Helical Device (LHD) \cite{iiyoshi1999overview}, and the Wendelstein 7-X (W7-X) \cite{klinger2016performance}.
 Scattered are alpha particle energies at they moment they are lost.
 The mean of the particle energies (solid black line) is shown against the energy model \cref{eq:energy_model} (dashed red line).
 The accuracy of the energy model in predicting the mean energy justifies its use as an optimization objective.

 We take the expectation of this energy measure to compute our optimization objective, replacing $\nu_s^{\alpha/e}$ by the inverse of the fixed tracing time $\tmax$:

+Using $\tmax$ instead of $1/\nu_s^{\alpha/e}$ amplifies the difference between configurations with similar energy losses, exposing the variation to optimization methods.
 We write the confinement time as $\Tc(\xb,\vpar,\wb)$ to explicitly denote its dependence on the initial particle position, parallel velocity, and decision variables.
 For a particle that is lost at time $t$ the confinement time is calculated as $\Tc = \min\{t,\tmax\}$.
 To compute our optimization objective, the expected energy lost, $\Jc(\wb) = \Ebb[\Jenergy(\xb,\vpar,\wb)]$ we integrate $\Jenergy$ against the distribution $f(\xb,\vpar)$ of initial particle positions and parallel velocities,

 In \Cref{sec:objective_approximation} we discuss three possible methods of computing this integral, by Monte Carlo (MC), by Simpson's rule, and by Quasi-Monte Carlo (QMC) \cite{lemieux2009MC}.

 As a simple alternative to this objective we can also minimize the energy lost from particles born on a single flux surface.
 This has the advantage of reducing the dimension of the objective computation.
 Hence we define the surface objective as